 Fr.
 Jojo, is a priest of the Order of St. Camillus.
 Fr.
 Jojo’s American experience of CPE training started in the fall of 1996 at Aurora St. Luke’s Medical Center in Milwaukee.
 After working nearly eight years at Aurora St. Luke’s Medical Center, he provided contractual CPE supervision at Carle Foundation Hospital, Urbana, Ill., as well as Village at Manor Park and Alexian Village of Milwaukee between 2005 and 2006.

 Fr.
-Jojo is currently working as a chaplain and CPE supervisor on the St. Camillus Campus.
+Jojo is currently working as the Director of the Pastoral Care department and Coordinator of the CPE program on the St. Camillus Campus.
 He combines his ministry experience with the residents as well as his many years of CPE supervision as part of his vast resources for teaching CPE students.

 Fr.
-Richard is a Camillian priest, certified as a CPE supervisor by both the Association for Clinical Pastoral Education and the National Association of Catholic Chaplains.
-Prior to his program on the St. Camillus Campus, he was director of Pastoral Care and a CPE supervisor hospital in Milwaukee for close to 20 years.
+Richard is a Camillian priest who is a retired ACPE and NACC Certified Educator.
+Prior to his program on the St. Camillus Campus, he was the director of Pastoral Care and an ACPE Certified Educator in a Milwaukee hospital for close to 20 years.
 After his hospital ministry, his Religious congregation of six years gave him an assignment in Rome.
+Fr.
+O’Donnell continues to provide assistance in the CPE program as a ACPE Retired Certified Educator.

 Follow us on Facebook, Twitter, and Youtube to stay informed on the USA Delegation, and help us spread the word.